smartbcity/fixers-i2/README.md

 client ("xxx-web" + "account") hardcoded claim: `event-http-wehbook` = url to send the events to
  > if local and keycloak is within docker container, use ip address instead of localhost

+It is possible to filter the events to send from the keycloak GUI by going to Events > Login Events Settings > Save Events ON > Saved Types

 Endpoint example:
 ```kotlin
 @Configuration